A 5-point guide to buying a home

-One, borrowing to buy a home can be the biggest financial decision you make.
+Borrowing to buy a home may well be the biggest financial decision you make.
 Therefore, ensure that you only borrow what you can afford to repay.
 A simple thumb rule would be to make sure that your home loan EMI doesn't exceed 30 per cent of your current income.
 While calculating your loan requirement, don't forget to include stamp duty, costs payable to the municipality and the cost of doing up the interiors.
 If your 'dream' home far exceeds this budget, downsize your dream!

-Two, money for the down payment, typically about 20 per cent of your purchase price, is often your biggest stumbling block to buying a home when the time is right.
+Two, money for the down payment, typically about 20 per cent of your purchase price, is often the biggest stumbling block to buying a home when the time is right.
 Therefore, if you are planning to buy a house, begin to invest towards the down payment at least five years in advance.
-Target saving up at least 25 per cent of the purchase price of your house.
-When arriving at this number, don't forget to account for inflation in property prices.
+Target saving up at least 25 per cent of the purchase price, and when calculating this number, don't forget to account for inflation in property prices.

-Three, if you have five plus years to buy a house, you can consider a good multi-cap fund to save towards down payment.
+If you have five plus years to buy a house, you might consider a good multi-cap fund to save towards the down payment.
 If you have a shorter time frame in mind, hybrid-fund categories such as aggressive hybrid, conservative hybrid or equity-savings funds are good vehicles in which to invest towards your down payment.
 Choose from these three categories based on your risk appetite.
-If you absolutely cannot afford to fall short in five years, equity-savings funds may be your best bet.
-Given that markets are at elevated levels today, SIPs in these funds would be a better bet than lump-sum investments.
+If you absolutely cannot afford to fall short in five years, an equity-savings fund may be your best bet.
+Given that markets are at elevated levels today, Systematic Investment Plans (SIPs) in these funds would be a better bet than lump-sum investments.

-Four, make location your top consideration in choosing a home.
+Make location your top consideration when choosing a home.
 It is a good idea to make sure that you and your partner have settled down in your careers and decided on the city you want to live in, before buying your first home.
-This is because renting a residence and also paying an EMI on another can cost you very dear.
-Location is also a big determinant of the returns you stand to make on your property investment, be it rental income, capital appreciation or the ability to find buyers, in case you decide to sell your home at a later date.
+This is because renting a residence and also paying an EMI on another can cost you very dearly.
+While it is not recommended that you buy a home purely as an investment, location is a big determinant of the returns you stand to make on your property, be it rental income, capital appreciation or the ability to find buyers, in case you decide to sell your home at a later date.